 In reality, it makes more sense for homeowners rather than renters to invest in a renewable energy source, or sources, for your home.
 Although, renters can still make use of some smaller scale renewable energy sources and DIYs.

-Energy costs have been rising steadily for the past few years (350% between 2020-2022).
-Generating your own energy can help reduce how much you need from expensive and environmentally damaging fossil fuels.
+Avoid Rising Energy Costs Energy costs have been rising steadily for the past few years (350% between 2020-2022).
+Generating your own energy can help reduce how much you need from expensive and environmentally damaging fossil fuels. | High Initial Investment Most new energy installs, renewable or not, tend to come with a high upfront cost.
+With most solutions requiring professional installation expect a starting cost in the tens of thousands. |

-Renewable energy systems pay off best if you invest early and stay in the home past your breakeven investment point.
-Once you’ve saved past that point, your energy is essentially “free”.
+Increase House Value Much like other forms of home improvements, renewable energy can increase the value of your home.
+Installing solar panels can increase the value of your house by 3-4 percent alone. | Long Term Breakeven Point Renewable energy systems pay off best if you invest early and stay in the home past your breakeven investment point.
+Once you’ve saved past that point, your energy is essentially “free”. |

-Unfortunately, renewable energy systems aren’t just a set it and forget it kind of thing.
+Sells A House Faster A house with low to no energy bills is an attractive prospect in this volatile energy market.
+Studies show that houses with solar panels in particular tend to sell faster than those without. | Maintenance Costs Add Up Over Time Unfortunately, renewable energy systems aren’t just a set it and forget it kind of thing.
 Parts need replacing and maintenance just like other energy systems.
-As the system ages and efficiency decreases, you might also see an increase in maintenance costs.
+As the system ages and efficiency decreases, you might also see an increase in maintenance costs. |

-Those of us that are environmentally minded can reduce our carbon footprint through the energy sources we use.
-Solar, wind, hydro and geo energy produce a fraction of emissions compared to fossil fuels, even as low as zero emissions in some cases.
+Reduce Your Carbon Footprint Those of us that are environmentally minded can reduce our carbon footprint through the energy sources we use.
+Solar, wind, hydro and geo energy produce a fraction of emissions compared to fossil fuels, even as low as zero emissions in some cases. | |

-Weather-related power outages have increased by 78% in the last ten years.
-Generating your own renewable energy can help you avoid future power outages caused by increasing natural disasters.
+Provides Uninterrupted Power Weather-related power outages have increased by 78% in the last ten years.
+Generating your own renewable energy can help you avoid future power outages caused by increasing natural disasters. | |

 Investing In Solar Energy

 Solar energy is one of the most popular types of home renewable energies.
 And for good reason.
 Solar panels are relatively easy to install as a starter home renewable energy project.
 You only need 4 hours of sunlight a day for solar panels to work, which most areas offer.
-Sorry parts of Norway and Alaska
+Sorry parts of Norway and Alaska.

 How Much Does Solar Energy Cost?